• Skip to main content

 Companies should amend their employee handbooks and safety policies to inform their employees — particularly those whose duties involve driving — about this new law and its implications.
 Workers, too, should note this new law and tell their employer about it if they aren’t aware.

-About Gerber & Holder Attorneys At Law
+About Gerber & Elkins Workers’ Compensation Attorneys

 If you or a loved one have been seriously injured on the job, or suffered an occupational injury, you should know that you have legal rights under the Georgia workers’ compensation law.
-At Geber & Holder Law, our Atlanta work injury attorneys can tell you what those rights are and we’ll fight aggressively on your behalf to negotiate a fair settlement—and even take your case to the highest court in the land if necessary.
+At Gerber & Elkins Law, our Atlanta work injury attorneys can tell you what those rights are and we’ll fight aggressively on your behalf to negotiate a fair settlement—and even take your case to the highest court in the land if necessary.
 We see every client as an individual with a unique story and important concerns.
 Our law firm has served our clients faithfully in every case.
 By doing so, we have been able to build a history of success stories by securing large workers’ compensation settlements and payouts.
 Most importantly, we’ve been able to change the lives of our clients, helping them recover physically, emotionally and financially.
 View our profile and visit our website today.

 What do you think about Georgia’s new hands-free law?